TomMckerrow/tommckerrow.github.io/index.md

-# Tom Mckerrow of Bristol, UK - DASH Treasury Scammer
+# Tom Mckerrow of Bristol

 ### In this document, I describe the details that transpired concerning the theft of 60,000 GBP from the DASH Treasury by Tom Mckerrow from Bristol, UK.